Snoring and Sleep Apnea: Dental Causes and Treatment Options

 Central Sleep Apnea (CSA)

-Central sleep apnea occurs when your brain fails to send the proper signals to the muscles that control breathing.
-Sleepers with CSA either stop breathing momentarily or take such shallow breaths that they can’t get sufficient air into their lungs.
+Central sleep apnea occurs when the brain fails to send proper signals to the muscles that control breathing.
+This results in shallow or paused breathing during sleep.

 Complex Sleep Apnea